piccoloplay/Lady-BugsSociety/README.md

 This is my project for https://itch.io/jam/game-off-2021

-This game wants to pay homage to the LGBT community.
+Lady-Bugs Society is a game that wishes to pay homage to feminism and the LGBTIQA+​ community in a fun way.

+It is a weapon-based fighting game with DDR-like sections that you can play on your Android device.

 It is a fighting game.
 You can play it on your android device.